khromov/sveltekit-file-routing/README.md

 # sveltekit-file-routing

-A sample project to demonstrate how a SvelteKit project can run as a standalong html file.
+A sample project to demonstrate how a SvelteKit project can run as a standalone html file.

 ```
 nvm use